-Holdfolio offers fractional debt and equity investments in single-family rental properties and apartment buildings, currently all in the Indianapolis, Dayton, and Cincinnati areas.
+Holdfolio offers fractional debt and equity investments in single-family rental properties and apartment buildings, currently in Indiana, Kentucky, Ohio, South Carolina, Florida, Texas, and Virginia.
 They purchase portfolios of homes with cash, and then sell fractional interest in those portfolios to investors, either as debt or equity investments.

 What do you get when investing with Holdfolio?

 Investors receive a membership interest in an LLC that owns a portfolio of single-family homes (or an apartment building), with terms that vary with each investment.
 There is typically a fixed interest payment, a rental-income revenue share, and a profit-share upon sale; there is no pre-defined time period for return of invested principal.

 Holdfolio expressly permits investors to resell their share to another investor, subject to a right-of-first-refusal and their approval.